electric-it/minimart/README.md

     $ minimart mirror

-By default this will not load the dependencies of the cookbooks in your `inventory.yml` file if you require it to also grab all the dependencies then you should use the `--load-deps` option.
+By default this will not load the dependencies of the cookbooks in your `inventory.yml` file.
+If you require it to also grab all the dependencies then you should use the `--load-deps` option.
 Warning, this may be very slow if you have a large inventory file.